 An interview with Dr. Thom van Dooren

-Our guest this week is Dr. Thom van Dooren, an Associate Professor at the University of Sydney’s Department of Gender and Cultural Studies.
-Thom’s research is situated in the broad interdisciplinary field of the environmental humanities.
-His current work focuses on some of the many philosophical, ethical, cultural, and political issues that arise in the context of species extinctions and human entanglements with threatened species and places.
-These themes are explored in depth in three recent books: Flight Ways: Life and Loss at the Edge of Extinction (2014), Making Worlds with Crows: A Multispecies Ethics (2018), and the co-edited collection Extinction Studies: Stories of Time, Death, and Generations (2017), all published by Columbia University Press.
-Thom is co-editor of the international open-access journal Environmental Humanities (Duke University Press).
+Our guest this week is Dr. Thom van Dooren, an Associate Professor and Australian Research Council Future Fellow (2017-2021) in the Department of Gender and Cultural Studies and the Sydney Environment Institute at the University of Sydney, and a Professor II in the Oslo School of Environmental Humanities at the University of Oslo (2020-2022).
+Thom's current research and writing focuses on some of the many philosophical, ethical, cultural, and political issues that arise in the context of species extinctions and human entanglements with threatened species and places.
+These themes are explored in depth in three recent books: Flight Ways: Life and Loss at the Edge of Extinction (2014), The Wake of Crows: Living and Dying in Shared Worlds (2019), and the co-edited collection Extinction Studies: Stories of Time, Death, and Generations (2017), all published by Columbia University Press.

 Hello Thom, and thanks for joining me at morethanhumanworlds.com.
 A lot of your research focuses on species living at or beyond the brink of extinction, and on the implications of extinction for human and otherthanhuman life.
 What part does hope play in your work on extinction and on the possibility of more livable, more-than-human futures?